By Jemima Butler

 – Cold water and a few ice cubes

-On a large dish put some finely freshly chopped tomato, pepper, cucumber, onion and if you like some freshly fried croutons too.
+In a large bowl put some finely freshly chopped tomato, pepper, cucumber, onion and if you like some freshly fried croutons too.
 Put all the ingredients apart from the water and ice cubes into the jug of a liquidiser and blend until you are happy with the consistency.
 If you want in thinner and smoother add some of the water and blend again.

 Pour it into what you are using to serve it.
 Either a jug for pouring or a large bowl to ladle it out of and put it in the fridge for at least 2 or 3 hours.
 As it cools it may thicken a little so you can add some ice cubes to loosen it and keep it cold.
 If serving in a bowl with a spoon offer the dish of chooped vegetables on the side so as each person can add a little of whichever they fancy to add crunch and texture to their gazpacho.
 If you are going to have it in a glass just pour out of the jug.
 After all that, I am going to now have a glass myself.
 Cheers!
 Next month we’ll look at the variations of gazpacho: Salmorejo and Ajobanco…